rodders99/rodders99.github.io/content/projects/dvla-data-google-analytics/dvla-data-Google-Portfolio-Project.md

 ### Kaggle Dataset, an exercise in R language for data manipulation

-My R project detailed in the kaggle link takes data from [https://www.gov.uk/government/statistical-data-sets/vehicle-licensing-statistics-data-files](https://www.gov.uk/government/statistical-data-sets/vehicle-licensing-statistics-data-files) and carries out cleaning, transformation, EDA, aggregation and merging to produce a longdata format csv more suited to machine analysis and dashboarding.
+My R project detailed in the kaggle link takes data from [https://www.gov.uk/government/statistical-data-sets/vehicle-licensing-statistics-data-files](https://www.gov.uk/government/statistical-data-sets/vehicle-licensing-statistics-data-files) and carries out cleaning, transformation, EDA, aggregation and merging to produce a long data format csv more suited to machine analysis and dashboarding.

 This is then uploaded to my local MySql server and further visualisation carried out with Tableau.